Truckline Ferries: Former Truckline routes today

 The former Truckline route between Poole and Cherbourg continues to be operated by Brittany Ferries using the Barfleur.
 The service was closed by Brittany in 2010, before reopening in early 2011 and being suspended again later the same year.
-The service resumed in 2013 and continues to date.
+The service resumed in 2013.

+In June 2026, Brittany Ferries announced Barfleur was to be sold, and the Poole-Cherbourg route would close from November 2026.